google/accompanist/CONTRIBUTING.md

 ## API Changes

-If you are changing any public APIs, you need to run `./gradlew metalavaGenerateSignature` which will update the API signatures.
+If you are changing any public APIs, you need to run `./gradlew metalavaGenerateSignatureRelease` which will update the API signatures.

 ## Formatting